kylebustard/cartesian-geometry/README.md

 Our first test `makes a line out of two points` will drive the development of a function that does the following:
   - receives a couple of ordered pairs as an argument
-	- returns an object with a property `type: 'LINE'` if input is two points
+	- returns an object with a property `type: 'LINE'`

 Our second test `makes a triangle from three points` drives the development of a function that does the following:
   - receives three ordered pairs as an argument
-	- returns an object with a property `type: 'TRIANGLE'` if input contains three points
+	- returns an object with a property `type: 'TRIANGLE'`

 Keeping the test data simple is beneficial for a few reasons.
-Just using coordinates like `[[0, 0], [1, 1]]` and `[[0, 0], [1, 1], [2, 2]]`.
+Just using coordinates like `[0, 0], [1, 1]` and `[0, 0], [1, 1], [2, 2]`.
 This makes the tests easy to reason about, and it helps me to imagine _edge cases_.

 The first edge case for the `makeTriangle` function is three points that make a line.
 In fact, our test data satisfies this condition.
 The mathematical term for this is _collinear_.
 We will need to write a test for collinear points, and then implement a solution to make that test pass.
 How can we write code that detects if points are collinear?
 Mathematics gives us a formula to find the _area of a triangle_.
 If the area is equal to zero, then the points are collinear and do not form a triangle.